Mesir macunu

-Mesir Macunu (/tr/) is a traditional Turkish sweet associated with the city of Manisa.
-Earlier versions of Mesir macunu were not sweet, but rather spicy in flavor.
+Mesir Macunu (/tr/) is a traditional Turkish sweet associated with the city of Manisa, which holds a yearly festival to celebrate it.
+It consists of sugar (or honey), water, organic acid, and a blend of dozens of spices.
+Earlier versions of Mesir macunu were likely less sweet and more spicy in flavor.

+Variants and related confections

-Macun is a sweet Turkish confectionery toffee paste that originated from spicy preparations of Mesir macunu.
+Macun is a sweet Turkish confectionery toffee-like paste that originated from spicy preparations of Mesir macunu.

 Herbs and spices used

+The original Manisa Mesir Macunu recipe is often cited to contain 41 ingredients.
+The specific ingredients are not documented but modern Manisa Mesir Macunu is made with 31 ingredients due to unavailability of some of the original ingredients and the banning of others that were found to be harmful by the Turkish Ministry of Agriculture.
+The number 41 holds symbolic significance for Islam.
+Therefore, modern producers may try to mimic that number but often include ingredients that would not have been available in Turkey in the 16th century—including New World spices like vanilla and allspice.

-Below is a list of spices and herbs used in making the Mesir Paste, along with their Turkish and Latin names:
+Below is an example of a typical list of spices and herbs used in making modern Mesir Paste, along with their Turkish and Latin names: